GSA/open-gsa-redesign/_apidocs/dap.md

 A subset of the DAP analytics data reports are available via the DAP API.
 These reports may be limited to a specific domain or agency to support a wide range of user needs.
+Report data are limited to sites which have a minimum of 50 visits in the report period.
 Data may be subject to sampling and should not be relied upon for 100% accuracy.
 This data should be used to examine high-level trends and provide general insights into user demographics and behavior.

 The URL for the API is `https://api.gsa.gov/analytics/dap`, and it exposes 3 routes to query DAP analytics data: